Big I

-Big I is the name of the freeway interchange where Interstate 25 and Interstate 40 intersect northeast of downtown Albuquerque, New Mexico.
+The Big I is a freeway interchange where Interstate 25 and Interstate 40 intersect northeast of downtown Albuquerque, New Mexico.

 Description

 The Big I is a complex stack interchange located in central Albuquerque, New Mexico.
-The interchange, reconstructed between 2000 and 2002, is the busiest in the state, handling an average of 300,000 vehicles per day as of 2000.
+The interchange, reconstructed between 2000 and 2002, is the busiest in the state, handling an average of over 400,000 vehicles per day before the COVID-19 pandemic.
 The interchange accommodates traffic movements between I-25, I-40, and their associated frontage roads.

 History

-The Big I was originally built in the mid 1960s with left exits designed to handle 60,000 vehicles per day.
+The Big I was originally built in the mid-1960s with left exits designed to handle 60,000 vehicles per day.
 By the late 1990s, however, it could no longer handle Albuquerque's increasing traffic flows and needed to be replaced.
 Construction work on a new interchange began in June 2000 and lasted until May 2002.